 Hope you won’t be afraid by the view of the Torture Chamber but we am pretty sure you’ll have fun by following me in the narrow staircases between the walls and playing peekaboo through secret passages with other unaware visitors.

 Our tour will continue in the Institutional part of the Palace to admire beautiful paintings used to glorify the state and if you wish we could also plunge in the medieval atmosphere of the Armoury, housing interesting weapons, spears, sword, shields, armours…

 The last part of the tour will be in the New Prison that we’ll reach by crossing the famous Bridge of Sighs.

 approx. 2 hours

-No specific dress code required; backpacks are not allowed inside the museum but the cloakroom is free of charge.
+No specific dress code required; backpacks and long umbrellas are not allowed inside the museum but the cloakroom is free of charge.

-This itinerary can be combined with other tours (in order to get an overview of Venice, I recommend the orientation tour including St Mark’s Basilica)
+This itinerary can be combined with other tours (in order to get an overview of Venice, we recommend the orientation tour including St Mark’s Basilica)

 This tour can be arranged as part of an excursion from the Cruise Terminal.

-St Mark’s Square, by te exit of the Doge’s Palace (see google map), your hotel lobby, railway station or wherever it is more convenient.
+St Mark’s Square, by the exit of the Doge’s Palace (see google map), your hotel lobby, railway station or wherever it is more convenient.